FEDERAL FUNDS TARGET RATE (FFTR)

 About Intraday Trading & Daytrading the Overnight Fed Funds Funds Market & Setting the Federal Funds Target Rate (FFTR)

 Transaction-level economic and financial related data for the federal funds market provide a unique view of the intra-day trade volume and price action.
 The actions of the Fed and the Federal Funds rate has a high impact on futures trading, including 30-year Treasury Bond trading and trading in the Forex spot market and related commodity futures markets.
 It's Important to Check Interest Rates and Today's Exchange Rate for today

 Technical analysis of the price data reveals large move swings in trade volume over the course of the traders day while prices remain fairly stable, with rate volatility rising sharply only in the late afternoon.
 The analysis underscores the important role played by institutional deadlines—most notably, the close of trading—in driving movements in this financial market.
-Click-now for the Trading Tip of the Day.

 The federal funds market is a key component of the US financial system.
 In this market, depository institutions borrow and lend the balances, or reserves, that they hold in accounts at the Federal Reserve.
 Through open-market trade operations, the Federal Reserve’s Trading Desk keeps the rate of interest charged on these inter bank loans—the federal funds rate—near a target set by the Federal Open Market Committee.
 Market expectations for the "fed funds target rate" play a central role in monetary policy and are primary determinants of almost all other US dollar based interest rates.